solodev/cloud-documentation/src/Infrastructure/Containers/index.md

 **Delete Containers**

-Developers are able to remove containers from their organizations.
+Solodev Cloud gives you the ability to remove containers from your organization.
 Please note that deleting containers will delete all other assets linked to the container such as Apps, Modules or Sites.
 Please refer to the instructions below to remove your container.

 - On the Solodev Cloud workspace, click Infrastructure.
 - Click the desired container.